Aosman4395/ECS-project/README.md

 ---

-### Root Files and DRY Design

-- **main.tf**
-  - Connects all modules together to form the full architecture.
-  - Passes outputs between modules (e.g., VPC IDs, subnet IDs, target group ARN).

-- **provider.tf**
-  - Defines the AWS provider, region, and provider configuration in one place.

-- **outputs.tf**
-  - Exposes useful values for visibility and debugging (e.g., ALB DNS name, ECR URL).

-- **variables.tf**
-  - Stores configurable values (region, ports, domain, image tag) to avoid hard-coding.

 ### Verification

-After running:

-`terraform init`

-`terraform apply`
+The bootstrap layer was applied once manually to provision foundational resources required for Terraform and CI/CD.

+Following this, all infrastructure changes are executed through the CI/CD pipeline.

 The following was verified:

-- All Terraform resources were created successfully with no errors.
+- Bootstrap successfully created the Terraform backend and IAM roles
+- Terraform configuration is valid and ready for automated execution
-- VPC, security groups, ALB, ECS, ECR, IAM, and ACM resources exist in AWS.
+- VPC, security groups, ALB, ECS, ECR, IAM, and ACM resources are defined and managed through Terraform
-- ECS service is running and has healthy tasks.
+- ECS cluster and service configuration is correctly set up

-- ALB target group shows healthy targets.
-- Application is reachable through the load balancer.
-- No manual AWS configuration was required after Terraform apply.
+Full deployment, infrastructure updates, and application verification are handled in the next phase via the CI/CD pipeline.

 ## Phase 6 – CI/CD Automation

 **Goal:** Fully automate deployments using GitHub Actions.

-Pushing to the `main` branch now triggers a full production deployment.
+Pushing to the `main` branch now triggers a full production deployment pipeline.

 ---

 ### Pipeline Overview

 The CI/CD pipeline is responsible for:

-- Authenticating with AWS
+- Authenticating with AWS using OIDC
-- Running Terraform to create or update infrastructure
-- Building the Docker image
-- Tagging the image with the Git commit SHA
-- Pushing the image to Amazon ECR
+- Building and pushing the Docker image to Amazon ECR
+- Running Terraform plan to preview infrastructure changes
+- Applying Terraform changes to update infrastructure
-- Updating the ECS service
+- Updating the ECS service with the new image
 - Verifying the deployment with a health check

 ---

-### Terraform State in the Pipeline
+### Pipeline Flow

-When the pipeline runs Terraform, state is stored remotely.

-- Terraform state is kept in an S3 bucket.
-- State locking is handled using DynamoDB.

-This ensures:

-- Only one pipeline run can modify infrastructure at a time.
-- Concurrent runs do not clash.
-- Duplicate resource creation errors are avoided.
-- Terraform always knows what already exists.

-As a result, pipeline deployments are:

-- Safe from race conditions
-- Free from duplicate resource errors
-- Consistent on every run
+The pipeline is split into clear stages to improve reliability and visibility:

+1. **build-and-push**
+   - Builds Docker image
+   - Tags image using Git commit SHA
+   - Pushes image to Amazon ECR

+2. **terraform-plan**
+   - Runs `terraform plan`
+   - Shows infrastructure changes before applying
+   - Uses `-lock-timeout=5m` to handle state lock contention

+3. **terraform-apply**
+   - Applies infrastructure changes
+   - Updates ECS service with new image

+4. **verify-deploy**
+   - Waits for ECS service to stabilise
+   - Runs health check against application endpoint
+   - Fails pipeline if deployment is unhealthy

 ---

 ### Verification

-The CI/CD pipeline was verified by observing a successful end-to-end run in GitHub Actions.
+The CI/CD pipeline was verified through a successful end-to-end deployment run:

-- Terraform completed without errors.
-- Docker image was built and pushed to ECR.
+- Docker image built and pushed to ECR
+- Terraform plan executed successfully
+- Infrastructure applied without errors
-- ECS service updated successfully.
+- ECS service updated
-- Health check passed.
+- Health check passed

 Successful pipeline run: